Simperfy/Covid-19-API-Philippines-DOH/readme.md

 * The data was not tampered and was directly converted to json from csv without heavy modification.

 ### How often does the data get updated?
-* As of the current version, the data needs to be manually updated using the endpoint "/api/downloadLatestFiles"
+* As of the current version, the data needs to be manually downloaded using the endpoint "/api/downloadLatestFiles" and imported to database.

 <br>